Permanent position subject to 6-month probation period

 Reports to the Parish Clerk

-This is a full-time, permanent contract of 37 hours per week including some evening and occasional weekend working (for which time of in lieu will be given).
+This is a part-time, permanent contract of 30 hours per week including some evening and occasional weekend working (for which time of in lieu will be given).

 Key Duties and Responsibilities to assist in ensuring the Council’s parish and administrative functions and services are performed professionally and in accordance with all relevant statutory obligations.